-Reenlistment is possible for military members who are considered suitable to reenlist, meet the qualification requirements, and have “qualities essential for continued service and can perform duty in a career field in which the Air Force has a specific need,” according to the official site.
+Reenlistment is possible for military members who are considered suitable to reenlist, meet the eligibility requirements, and have “qualities essential for continued service and can perform duty in a career field in which the Air Force has a specific need,” according to the official site.

 How Much is the SRB?